UK Inflation increases to 2.3%

 What’s changed this month?

-You can see how prices have changed for individual items in this ONS calculator, while this chart shows the difference in annual CPI rates for February and March.
+You can see how prices have changed for individual items in this ONS calculator, while this chart shows the annual CPI rates over 12 months for the last three months.

 Source: Consumer price inflation from the Office for National Statistics